AMMO FAQ: The Basics of Ammunition

 Rifle, Handgun & Shotgun Ammunition

 There are basically two types of ammunition, the cartridge and the shotshell.
-Rifle and handguns use a cartridge contain a projectile (bullet).
+Rifles and handguns use a cartridge containing a projectile (bullet).
 Shotguns use a shotshell which contains either a number of small projectiles (known as shot) or a single projectile (known as a slug).

 How does the ammo fire?